What Are the Average Weights of Pop-up Campers

 First, you need to be clear on what a pop-up camper is.

 Pop-up campers are named that due to their retractable side compartments that pop open, expanding the amount of space available in the trailer.
+Another name for them are tent trailers.
 These walls or compartments are usually vinyl, so they easily collapse and fold down flat when not in use.
 Other materials for the retractable walls are canvas.

 Although the retractable walls aren’t a perfect match looks-wise to the hard trailer walls of a pop-up, they do include windows so you can gaze out onto a beautiful day from the comfort of your camper.